komsan-k/977-220/iot/messaging-Protocols/README.md

 ## 📘 Overview

-This paper presents a **comprehensive investigation of IoT messaging protocols** used for efficient, scalable, and reliable data exchange among heterogeneous IoT devices.
+This topic presents a **comprehensive investigation of IoT messaging protocols** used for efficient, scalable, and reliable data exchange among heterogeneous IoT devices.
 It focuses on six major **application-layer protocols** that form the backbone of IoT communication:

 - **HTTP** — HyperText Transfer Protocol